dib-lab/2022-paper-genomic-tax-redundancy/manuscript.md

 * It is hard to do genome-resolved analysis from metagenomes (but easy to do highly specific taxonomic resolution with just k-mers).
-* there are limits to sensitivity / specificity of various approaches based on genome relatedness
-* unicity distance is an interesting measure for both genome and taxonomic classification.
+* FracMinHash-based measures (hash specificity, hash unicity distance) provide valuable information that highlight genomes and taxonomic units that are hard to classify with any approach; these genomes and taxonomic units are where to focus on improvements, because the rest are easy.
-* short reads have limited capability / correspond well to hashes; long reads should add significant specificity.
+* short reads have limited capability / correspond well to hashes; long reads do not seem to add significant capability.
+(THIS ARGUMENT NEEDS TO BE SHARPENED)
 * sourmash works well because of combinatorics automatically picking discriminatory hashes.
 * NCBI is more confused than GTDB.